William John Thomson: Later years

+On 17 April 1824, he was elected Associate Member of the Institution for the Encouragement of Fine Arts in Scotland which later became the Royal Scottish Academy.

-On 7 October 1829 he was elected academician of Royal Scottish Academy and is shown on their alphabetical list.
+On 7 October 1829, he was elected academician of Royal Scottish Academy.

-In 1831 as trustee to the estate of Hugh William Williams (Artist) along with Mrs Robina Williams, Aeneas MacBain WS, he organised a studio sale.
+In 1831, as trustee to the estate of Hugh William Williams (Artist) along with Mrs Robina Williams, Aeneas MacBain WS, he organised a studio sale.

-In June 1832 he painted a miniature of his step niece Elizabeth Gaskell see below. (née Stevenson) author of Cranford.
+In June 1832, he painted a miniature of his step niece Elizabeth Gaskell see below. (née Stevenson) author of Cranford.

+In 1834 and 1835, he was a director of the Caledonian Insurance company alongside Henry Raeburn.

 He lived at 47 Northumberland Street, Edinburgh in the 1830s until he died on 24 March 1845 He is buried at St John's Episcopal graveyard in Edinburgh.
 The grave lies on a south-facing wall at the west side of the lower terrace.
 His wife and children lie with him.

 The memorial to his parents and grandparents is in Canongate Churchyard.

 Family

 He was married to Anne McCulloch (1783-1855).

 Examples of his miniaturist and portraiture work

+Many of his works can be found in The Royal Scottish Academy, 1826-1916; complete list of the exhibited works by Raeburn and by academicians, associates and hon. members, giving details of those works in public galleries.
+Thomson's works cover 3 pages with exhibits from 1810 - 1883.
+Pages 398 - 401.